jfmengels/tekacademy/PITCHME.md

 #VSLIDE
 ### If else

-- No if without else
+- No if without an else
-- It's an expression
+- The whole thing is an expression
+- Every "branch" needs to return the same type

 ```elm
 result =